jyothishri184/Market-basket-Analysis/README.md

 ```

- ⚡Open and run the Pre_Processing_Market_Basket_Analysis.ipynb notebook and Explore pre-processing.
+ ⚡Open and run the pre_processing_market_basket_analysis.py and Explore pre-processing.

  ⚡The local_output.csv file contains the preprocessed data, use it for further steps.

- ⚡Open and run the Algorithm_Market_Basket_Analysis.ipynb notebook and Explore the algorithm.
+ ⚡Open and run the algorithm_market_basket_analysis.py and Explore the algorithm.

 # Results